 Meizu, the Chinese electronics manufacturer best known for making a splash this year by announcing its own quad-core device built in-house, took down its site for unknown reasons earlier today.
 We reached out to the company to find out what's going on with its site.
 The company responded to let us know that the site will be back soon, once it's been cleaned up to "comply with local regulations."

 We are currently cleaning up our forums and wish to stress that all our other business areas are fully functional.
-We are working to bring our websites back online as fast as we can, but do not know exactly when we will succeed in doing so.

 Remember when Facebook said that it was going to finish its IPO, and then work on improving its mobile experience?
 Well, reverse that.
 Ahead of the company's IPO, the social networking giant has already announced at least one minor improvement to its mobile apps and website: bigger pictures and posts!